ingrammicro/concerto/Kubernetes Guestbook example in Flexiant Concerto.md

 Before setting up the Kubernetes Guestbook example, we will need:

- - A Flexiant Concerto account.
+ - A Ingram Micro Concerto account.
  - Cloud credentials for those providers you'd like to deploy the example on.
- - Enable Beta features for your Flexiant Concerto account.
+ - Enable Beta features for your Ingram Micro Concerto account.
  - (Optional) A domain to customize the example's URL.

 Please, refer to [Getting Started with Kubernetes](Getting started with Kubernetes.md).